 Downward Gaze: Kylie Jenner, Gigi Hadid & More Stars Master The Seductive Instagram Pose

-Kylie Jenner, Gigi Hadid and more of the hottest celebs are always mastering the biggest Instagram trends — especially when it comes to striking a pose.
+Kylie Jenner, Gigi Hadid and more of the hottest celebs are always mastering the biggest IG trends — especially when it comes to striking a pose.
 The ‘downward gaze’ is easy to try and the results are so flattering!

 Want to look effortlessly fabulous?
 If so, it’s time to consider giving one of the hottest Instagram trends a try like many of your favorite celebrities.
 Kylie Jenner, 20, Gigi Hadid, 22, Bella Thorne, 19, Ariel Winter, 19, Tameka “Tiny” Harris, 41, and more sizzling stars are opting for the “downward gaze.”
 The popular social media pose is as easy as it sounds and the results look amazing, since it gives the viewer a candid and natural vibe.
 Whether lounging poolside, turning up the heat for a photo shoot or soaking up the rays by the beach — the stars make it a point to look away from the camera and show off their very best angles.
 Another bonus to looking down when all made up: your flawless eye shadow will be on full display!